testclub_

 These gaps are where bugs live.
 They're also where attackers live.
 Not in the code that was written, but in the behaviour that was never specified.
 The discipline of finding what's missing is the same whether you're preventing defects or preventing breaches.

-Testclub has been doing this for twenty years.
-We started in functional testing and specification.
-We moved into security because the skill is identical: understand how a system is supposed to work, then think clearly about how it doesn't.
+Testclub was founded in 2012, on twenty-five years of this work.
+We started in functional testing and specification and branched into security because the skill is identical.
+Understand how a system is supposed to work, then think clearly about how it doesn't.

 Testing is not verification after the fact.
 It's a way of thinking about systems before, during, and after they're built.
 The most valuable testing happens at the specification stage, when asking the right question can prevent a class of defects entirely.